Euramsia/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a research assistant at the deparment of Experimental Psychology at Utrecht University, exploring the poorly understood concept of visual local-global perception bias.
+I am a beginning researcher based in the Netherlands.
+I recently completed a research assistantship at the deparment of Experimental Psychology at Utrecht University, exploring the poorly understood concept of visual local-global perception bias.
 My educational background is **Molecular Biology (BSc)** and **Neuroscience and Cognition (MSc)**, with a strong interest in quantitative and computational approaches.

-During my Bachelor's I gained experience in wetlab microbiology and genetics, which kindled a deep fascination.
+During my Bachelor's I gained experience in wetlab microbiology and genetics, kindling a deep fascination with DNA.
 After concluding my current statistical and modelling-based cognition research, I will therefore turn to biologically-focused research, especially my main interest **genetics** with a systems perspective, but over the long term I would also like to touch on neurobiology, ageing, and/or cognition.

 For the next step of my academic career, I am therefore **searching for a PhD position** in genetics with a focus on bioinformatics.